 I was like, WOW. $9,000 on a worthless course that you could have watched some YouTube videos and got the same information.
 That’s not the interesting part.

 The crazy thing is that she emailed me in the context of, “Jerry, I want to work with you.
 I want you to help me advertise the affiliate program links I bought and make it work”.

 She wanted to make this scam work.
 She was willing to pay me more money to try and not make her $9,000 mistake.
 She was trying to prove herself right because she felt like it was a scam.
 She said, it wasn’t worth anything and yet she was willing to pay me more money to help her with her Facebook ads.

 I said you don’t need my help.
 In the email she said, I still can charge this back on my credit card.
 I said you don’t need my help, just charge that back on your credit card.
 Tell the seller you want a full refund or you’re going to charge it back on their credit card.
 If you don’t get a full refund, just charge it back in your credit card.

 Now, here’s the best.
 This lady emails me like a month later and says, Jerry, are you available?
 I’m still interested in doing some Facebook Ads for this program I bought.
 I’m like, are you serious?

 You knew this was a scam.
 You knew this wasn’t legit.
 You knew it wasn’t good and you just wouldn’t quit anyway.
 Now that’s admirable in some instances.
-That’s admirable persistence.
-My sister-in-law’s dog last night, we kept putting him out in the garage because he sees me and he bit me before.
+It’s admirable persistence.
+My sister-in-law’s dog last night, we kept putting him out in the garage because he saw me and he bit me before.